fiveelementsnodes/Lava-RPC-Dashboard/README.md

 ## Getting Started

 1. **Installation:**
+   - Install Prometheus as the data source for your metrics collection.
    - Install Grafana on your server.
    - Import the provided JSON dashboard configuration into Grafana.